J24681357/gtfbotfithusim/README.md

      - Normal (69% - 45%)
      - Worn (44% - 20%)
      - Bad (20% - 0%)
-        - If your car is in Bad condition, you will be unable to race with that car until you repaired it in GTF Auto, for more information, look in ...
+        - If your car is in Bad condition, you will be unable to race with that car until you repaired it in GTF Auto, for more information, look in the [Maintenance Shop](#Maintenance-Shop).

 ## Course Maker
 #### /course